Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Has founded with his brother Dan, the Costner Industries Nevada Corporation (CINC) in Carson City.
 This company product a Liquid-Liquid Centrifugal Separator using clean-up the oil in the Gulf of Mexico.

-Spoke at the funeral of his The Bodyguard (1992) costar, Whitney Houston, on February 18, 2012.
+Spoke at the funeral of his The Bodyguard (1992) co-star, Whitney Houston, on February 18, 2012.

-Friend of John J. Coinman.
+Friends with John J. Coinman.
 Uses John's songs in his movies.

 Inducted into the Irish-American Baseball Hall of Fame in 2008.